Mr Keise

 PSHE

 At Boutcher School, we teach Personal, Social, Health Education (PSHE) and relationships as a whole-school approach to underpin children’s development as people and because we believe that this also supports their learning capacity.
 We use the Jigsaw Programme which offers us a comprehensive, carefully thought-through Scheme of Work which brings consistency and progression to our children’s learning in this vital curriculum area.
 The Curriculum map can be found on the school website.
-During the spring term the topics being covered across the school are: ‘Dreams and Goals’ and ‘Healthy Me’.
+During the summer term the topics being covered across the school are: ‘Relationships’ and ‘Changing Me’.
 In these units, children think about their dreams and what they want for the future as well as how they can live a healthy life.

 SCIENCE